panicinc/burnside-plugin/README.md

 Installation
 ------------

-You can compile the plugin from source or grab a pre-compiled version from the Downloads section.
+You can compile the plugin from source or grab a pre-compiled version from [our site](http://panic.com/burnside/BurnsideMail.mailbundle.zip).
 Install it into $HOME/Library/Mail/Bundles.
 You'll need to execute the following two commands in Terminal to allow Mail to load the plugin.

 ### 10.8